What is IBS-C?

 You are now leaving IBSRELA.com

 This link will take you to a site maintained by a third party, who is solely responsible for its contents.
 Ardelyx, Inc., provides these links as a service to our website visitors.
-Ardelyx Inc., is not responsible for the content or Privacy Policy of any third-party websites.
+Ardelyx, Inc., is not responsible for the content or Privacy Policy of any third-party websites.
 We encourage you to read the Privacy Policy of every website you visit.

 IMPORTANT RISK INFORMATION